Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Seattle Seahawks

 Rasheem Green, DL: This is the type of versatile, pass-rushing defensive lineman the Seahawks love.
 While I won't call him Michael Bennett 2.0, Green is a similar type of player, someone built to rush from the inside in nickel packages.
 He uses a devastating swim move and has outstanding burst off the snap.
-While he's not a productive run-defender, Green will pressure the quarterback often as a rookie.
+Although he's not a productive run-defender, Green will pressure the quarterback often as a rookie.

 Tampa Bay Buccaneers